‘There are two things you’ll find in every village in Barbados and that’s a church and a rum shop. Both have a lot of spirit.”

 It’s not surprising that the people of Barbados love their rum as their country is home to the oldest, and arguably the best, brand of rum in the world.
 Rum is part of the history and culture of Barbados and I couldn’t visit the island without exploring the rum culture.

-I was taking a guided rum tour from Colony Club Hotel to explore the most famous rum stops in Barbados.
+I was taking a to explore the most famous rum stops in Barbados.

 The first stop was Mount Gay Visitor Centre.